foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/iotdk.rst

 within a larger system context, including ARC EM9D, an extensive collection of I/O functions and fast math (trigonometric) accelerator.

-See also this URT for details about the board: `The ARC IoT Development Kit (IoTDK) <https://www.synopsys.com/dw/ipdir.php?ds=arc_iot_development_kit>`_
+See also this URL for details about the board: `The ARC IoT Development Kit (IoTDK) <https://www.synopsys.com/dw/ipdir.php?ds=arc_iot_development_kit>`_

 .. image:: /pic/iotdk_board.jpg